iscc/iscc-sct/README.md

 > repository are experimental and not part of the official
 > [ISO 24138:2024](https://www.iso.org/standard/77899.html) standard.

-`iscc-sct` is a semantic Text-Code for the [ISCC](https://core.iscc.codes) (*International Standard Content Code*).
-Semantic Text-Codes are short identifiers created from text documents that preserve similarity (in hamming distance) for semantically similar cross-lingual text inputs.
+`iscc-sct` is a **Semantic-Code Text** implementation for the [ISCC](https://core.iscc.codes) (*International Standard Content Code*).
+The Semantic-Code Text is a new ISCC-UNIT for semantic text identification.
+The algorithm creates simmilar (low hamming distance) codes for semantically similar text inputs across different languages.
+The SCT ISCC-UNIT is a compact binary code created from a binarized document-vector text-embedding.

 ## What is the ISCC